openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 We'll install all of the dependencies for the software we'll use in this course in a new Conda environment.
 In a new terminal window, type:

-    conda create -n openmsistream_short_course python=3.9
+    conda create -n openmsistream_short_course python=3.9 -y

-and hit enter until it completes.
 This will create your new Conda environment.
 Then, activate your new environment with:

     conda activate openmsistream_short_course

 You should then see "(openmsistream_short_course)" to the left of your terminal prompt, indicating the environment is active. **You will need to activate the environment in every terminal you open for this course.**

-### WINDOWS ONLY: Conda environment variable setup
+### Conda environment variable setup (WINDOWS ONLY)

 If you're on a Windows system, you'll need to set an environment variable value to make sure that globally-installed DLL files can be found in your Cond environments.
 To do that, type: